Alexei Navalny: Russia's vociferous Putin critic

 Anti-corruption campaigner Alexei Navalny has long been the most prominent face of Russian opposition to President Vladimir Putin.

-He denies the accusations, and says his legal troubles are Kremlin reprisals for his fierce criticism.
+Mr Navalny vehemently denies the accusations, saying his legal troubles are Kremlin reprisals for his fierce criticism.

 His rise as a force in Russian politics began in 2008 when he started blogging about alleged malpractice and corruption at some of Russia's big state-controlled corporations.